priyanshu09102003/sensai-themes/README.md

-# 🎨 SensAI Themes
+# 🎨 SensAI - Themes

-*A modern, intelligent theming solution built with Next.js that provides dynamic theme switching capabilities and a comprehensive design system for web applications.*
+*A modern, intelligent theming solution built with Next.js that provides dynamic theme switching capabilities and a comprehensive design system for resume building.*

 ## ✨ Features